kigawas/blog/content/posts/why-state-containers.md

 }
 ```

 Now `A` and `B` are decoupled.
-Then one aesthetic problem remains: there is still a redundant `count` update in `A`, which can be moved into the closure.
+One aesthetic problem still remains: there is a redundant `count` update in `A`.
+Actually it can be moved into the closure, so let `A` subscribe it as well.

 ```js
 class A {